AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 I'll be joining UCSC's Computer Science and Engineering department this Fall as a PhD student.

 I’m an Iranian Computer Science student with over 2.5 years of industry experience as a Data Infrastructure Engineer.
 I’m currently doing a research internship at Max Planck Institute for Informatics.

+Previously, I:

-I am also a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon): our team provides the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web.
+* Was a data infrastructure engineer at CafeBazaar Cloud (now called Sotoon): our team provided the platform to transfer, store, and analyze big data at petabyte scale for multiple user-facing apps with 84M+ active users across Android, iOS, and web;

-In the past, I have done a Data Engineering summer internship at Sahab Pardaz (after the first year of my bachelor’s); And collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.
+* Did a Data Engineering summer internship at Sahab Pardaz after the first year of my bachelor’s, where we deveolped a practice web search engine; And,
+* Collaborated with Dr. Shahin Rouhani of Sharif University of Technology as a Machine Learning Engineer.

 # Interests:

 I am a systems engineer.
 Generally, my interests are:

-* **Operating Systems**: scheduling, security, kernels, firmwares, virtualization, containerization, etc.
+* **Operating Systems**: scheduling, security, kernels, firmwares, virtualization, containerization, etc.;
-* **Architecture**: accelerators, hardware-software co-design, SoCs
+* **Architecture**: accelerators, hardware-software co-design, SoCs;
-* **File Systems** and **Storage**: general-purpose or domain-specific
+* **File Systems** and **Storage**: general-purpose or domain-specific;
 * **Distributed Computing**: storage systems, cloud computing, scheduling, databases, application-specific accelerators (ex. distributed machine-learning), etc.

-In addition, I'm interested in combinations of these, like distributed storage/file-systems or resource disaggregation.
+In addition, I'm interested in combinations of these, like resource disaggregation.
 I'm also interested in **Computer Networks** and **Security**.